wolfier/blog/_posts/2016-09-06-On-the-Brink-of-Collatz.markdown

 categories: swe collatz
 ---

 As the past week went by in a flash, I accomplished the impossible.
 The joyous moment when I saw "accepted" in white underneath the black pit of darkness that is [Sphere][sphere-problem], I shed one tear.
 One that is very manly liquid tear.
 Of course, I took the liberty to screenshot what is comparable to a trophy to me at this point.
-As the age old [adage][adage-link] goes, "This too shall pass".

 ![And it did, eventually]({{ site.baseurl }}/assets/sphere_ac.png)

+As the age old [adage][adage-home] goes,

+>This too shall pass.

 You couldn't imagine what I went through to get those words to appear on my screen.
 I tried various optimizations: recursion, lazy and eager caching, limiting the range of calculation, and bitwise operators.
 BUT none of them worked or so I thought.
 "TLE, Time Limit Exceeded" or "NZEC, Non-Zero Exit Code" are what returned with each submission...and each time my heart breaks a little.
 I really wish they provided better outputs but that defeats the purpose of the online judge.
 In the end, my submission was finally accepted due to something I think is trivial and unconsequential to have.
 I simply switched my loop to run from low to high and that for reason solved my issue...